attentive-sales-engineering/attentive-b2b-demo/README.md

 - **attentiveapis.js**: This file contains the implementation of the Attentive API integration.
 It provides functions to interact with the Attentive API for sending SMS messages, managing subscribers, and handling custom attributes.

-- **index.html**: This file is the main entry point and homepage of the demo website.
-It serves as the starting point for users when they visit the website.
-The file contains the HTML markup, structure, and content that are displayed to users.
-This is the home page for the demo website.
+- **index.html**: This is the home page of the website.
+It contains the main landing page / signup form for a prospect to fill out to request a demo.

 - **products.html**: This file is where the product view activity happens for the user experience